charlierdm/CV/README.md

 - Travelling: I love exploring and experiencing new cultures.
 I lived in South Korea for almost 2 years and visited many neighbouring countries whilst there.

 - Health & Fitness: I relish being challenged.
 I’ve run a half Marathon for charity and spent many weekends touring mountains in South Korea by bike.
-I look after myself as I think interconnectedness is a very important part of life.
-By taking good care of myself, I can be a better friend, colleague and family member.